What is glaucoma?

 - Perimetry (visual field testing): tests for peripheral and central vision loss

 - Ophthalmoscopy: magnified eye exam to look for optic nerve damage and other ocular findings that may predispose a patient to developing glaucoma

-In addition to these tests, BoozmanHof offers the latest imaging technology available to patients: Spectral Domain Optical Coherence Tomography (Cirrus HD-OCT).
-This state-of-the-art device allows your doctor to detect glaucoma earlier than ever before and helps monitor the progression of the disease.
+BoozmanHof offers the latest imaging technology available to patients: Spectral Domain Optical Coherence Tomography (Cirrus HD-OCT).
+This state-of-the-art device allows your doctor to detect glaucoma earlier and helps monitor progression of the glaucoma and glaucoma symptoms.

 There is no cure for glaucoma, however treatments are available that can slow disease progression:

 - Eye drops: eye drops are prescribed to help decrease eye pressure.
 This is the most common method of treatment.

 - Laser surgery: laser surgery can be performed to raise the flow of fluid in patients with open-angle glaucoma.
 For patients with angle-closure glaucoma, laser surgery can help remove fluid blockage.